acenosekai/antPlayer/README.md

 # antPlayer
-An android music player based on BASS Audio Library.
+An android music player based on <a href="http://www.un4seen.com/">BASS Audio Library</a>.
 This application can play music with lower latency than the default Android music player and lower latency mean more accurate.
 File types supported by this application is also much more.
 Its also play currently the best music file type DSD file (DFF,DSF).

 # How To Use
 antPlayer is not even in alpha stage.
 If you insist to try this app you need to clone and build it with android studio.
 If you have any problem please submit an issue.
 Good luck.